Nontraditional Love: Critical reception

 Debbie Pope writes in March 2016, Issue 8 of Lateral Magazine: The freedom of a genre: Sexuality in speculative fiction:

 'In another twist of today's society, Nontraditional Love by Rafael Grugman (2008) puts together an upside-down society where heterosexuality is outlawed, and homosexuality is the norm.
-A ‘traditional’ family unit consists of two dads with a surrogate mother.
-Alternatively, two mothers, one of whom bares a child.
+A 'traditional' family unit consists of two dads with a surrogate mother.
+Alternatively, two mothers, one of whom bears a child.
 In a nod to the always-progressive Netherlands, this country is the only country progressive enough to allow opposite sex marriage.
 This is perhaps the most obvious example of cognitive estrangement.
-It puts the reader in the shoes of the oppressed by modelling an entire world of opposites around a fairly “normal” everyday heterosexual protagonist.
+It puts the reader in the shoes of the oppressed by modelling an entire world of opposites around a fairly "normal" everyday heterosexual protagonist.
 A heterosexual reader would not only be able to identify with the main character, but be immersed in a world as oppressive and bigoted as the real world has been for homosexuals and the queer community throughout history.

-“Politically, I’d give this book five stars for what it attempts and accomplishes.
-However, as an overall enjoyment experience, I’d have to give this book four stars.
-While I was pretty gripped to the story, I wasn’t really emotionally involved enough, which is my requirement for giving five stars.
-But if you like Kafka’s “The Trial” and Terry Gilliam's film “Brasil”, this is definitely the book for you”.
+"Politically, I'd give this book five stars for what it attempts and accomplishes.
+However, as an overall enjoyment experience, I'd have to give this book four stars.
+While I was pretty gripped to the story, I wasn't really emotionally involved enough, which is my requirement for giving five stars.
+But if you like Kafka's "The Trial" and Terry Gilliam's film "Brasil", this is definitely the book for you."